schorschii/AutoGallery/README.md

 ## Installation
 1. Copy all files onto your web server.
 2. Copy your files (images, videos and other files; sub-directories possible) into the `media` dir.
+3. Create `conf.php` from `conf.php.example`.
-3. Optional: change values in `conf.php`
+   Optional: change values:
    - change gallery title in `const TITLE`
    - set a password in `const PASSWORD`
    - set which IPTC fields should be shown in `const PHOTO_TITLE` and `const PHOTO_SUBTITLE`